a fee-based online consultation clinic for Obstetrics & Gynecology

 Dehydration due to nausea and vomiting and lack of a nourishing diet due to lack of appetite are other contributing factors.

-The uterus is not palpable through the abdominal wall as it remains a pelvic organ till the 12th week, that is, it remains within the cavity formed by the pelvic bones.
+The uterus is not palpable through the abdominal wall during the first trimester as it remains a pelvic organ till the 12th week, that is, it remains within the cavity formed by the pelvic bones.

-• On bimanual examination, that is, when the doctor examines you with one hand inside the vagina and one on your abdomen, she will feel the uterus definitely enlarged.
-At 6 weeks, it is about the size of a small plum, at 8 weeks, it is about the size of a small orange and at the end of 12 weeks, it is the size of an average newborn baby’s head.
+On bimanual examination, that is, when the doctor examines a patient with one hand inside the vagina and one on the abdomen, she will feel the uterus definitely enlarged.
+At 6 weeks, it is about the size of a small plum, at 8 weeks, it is about the size of a small orange and at the end of 12 weeks, it is the size of an average newborn baby's head.

 She may feel the uterus contracting and relaxing rhythmically and gently (called Braxton Hick’s contraction).
 You, however, will not feel these contractions.